 Cheap street food has long been synonymous with backpacking around Asia – much like stomach bugs.
 The continent has been flooded with gap year students and people from their early 20s for years.
 From Indonesia to Thailand to Vietnam, it is a great exotic location with some of the best views on earth.

 Street food is basically a micro-industry where people in towns and cities in the third world can make some money and, in turn, develop the whole economy.
 Studies showed that billions is made by the sale of street food across Asia and this leads to helpful self-sufficiency.
-A full story of the street food lessons from Asia can be found in this report.

 This all comes at little cost.
 But, oftentimes, a stint in Asia is a stop-off before heading down to Australia.
 With prices understandably rising, it’s time to find the deals and get more for your money from the booming country and continent.
 But how?